How to Make a Longer-lasting Homemade Engine Cleaner

 A longer-lasting homemade engine cleaner is just what you need for quick engine cleaning without spending a lot of money.
-It’s relatively cheap, safe to use, and doesn’t leave toxic residues that can damage your engine.
+Moreover, it’s relatively cheap, safe to use, and doesn’t leave toxic residues that can damage your engine.

 We have created several DIY engine degreaser articles, from using orange essential oil, lemon essential oil, and vinegar degreaser.
 However, these cannot be stored for a long time.
 They’re typically for one-time use only.
 So here’s a homemade engine cleaner recipe that’s easy to make and can be stored for several months.
-Just make sure to put the cleaner in a container that has a tight lid.
+However, make sure to put the cleaner in a container that has a tight lid.

 And since this homemade engine cleaner doesn’t use vinegar or citrus oils, it will be great for people who dislike their smell or are allergic to these substances.